MicrosoftDocs/WSL/WSL/troubleshooting.md

 Depending on the configurations in the .wslconfig file, WSL will have the following behavior wrt DNS suffixes:

-When networkingMode is set to NAT:
+**When networkingMode is set to NAT:**
-1. By default
+Case 1) By default
 no DNS suffix is configured in Linux

-2. If DNS tunneling is enabled (dnsTunneling is set to true in .wslconfig) All Windows DNS suffixes are configured in Linux, in the "search" setting of /etc/resolv.conf
+Case 2) If DNS tunneling is enabled (dnsTunneling is set to true in .wslconfig) All Windows DNS suffixes are configured in Linux, in the "search" setting of /etc/resolv.conf

 The suffixes are configured in /etc/resolv.conf in the following order, similar to the order in which Windows DNS client tries suffixes when resolving a name: global DNS suffixes first, then supplemental DNS suffixes, then per-interface DNS suffixes.

 When there is a change in the Windows DNS suffixes, that change will be automatically reflected in Linux

-3. If DNS tunneling is disabled and SharedAccess DNS proxy is disabled (dnsTunneling is set to false and dnsProxy is set to false in .wslconfig)
+Case 3) If DNS tunneling is disabled and SharedAccess DNS proxy is disabled (dnsTunneling is set to false and dnsProxy is set to false in .wslconfig)
 A single DNS suffix is configured in Linux, in the "domain" setting of /etc/resolv.conf

 When there is a change in the Windows DNS suffixes, that change is not reflected in Linux